 Black Friday used to be a day where families would go out to their favorite stores and fight through crowds in order to get the best deals.
 While many still keep this tradition, millions of others now have a different approach – online shopping.
 Not only do stores offer deals online during this traditional time but a new day, called “Cyber Monday” encourages Americans to continue spending through the weekend.

 This might be thrilling for businesses and their consumers, but all of those purchases need to be delivered and frequently, companies like Amazon, promise a maximum of two-day deliveries.
-This means that shipping companies and truckers will be under extreme pressure in already dangerous conditions, leading to a sharp increase in accidents and injuries.
+This means that shipping companies and truckers, even those that are required to deliver ltl freight shipments, (less than truckload), as well as truckers with an increasingly heavier freight, will find themselves under extreme pressure and stress in what is already known to be dangerous conditions, leading to a sharp increase in accidents and injuries.

 Why Is Trucking Dangerous?